keboola/db-extractor-common/README.md

     }

 ### Version 10
-_Version 10 changes a way of creating an instance of extractors.
-Old usage is still available but it is marked as deprecated and will be remove in next major version._

 Create entrypoint script the `run.php` like this one in DataDir Tests: https://github.com/keboola/db-extractor-common/blob/david-adapter/tests/FunctionalAdapter/run.php

 The `$config` is loaded from `config.json` file.
 You have to set ENV variable `KBC_DATADIR` with path to your data folder (running component inside KBC provide it automatically).
-_We strongly recommend using [configuration rows schema](https://github.com/keboola/db-extractor-common/blob/david-adapter/tests/Old/data/common/exampleConfigRow.json)_
+_We strongly recommend using [configuration rows schema](https://github.com/keboola/db-extractor-common/tree/master/tests/Old/data/common/exampleConfigRow.json)_

-The extractor class must be child of [\Keboola\DbExtractorCommon\BaseExtractor](https://github.com/keboola/db-extractor-common/blob/david-adapter/src/Keboola/DbExtractor/Extractor/BaseExtractor.php) and implement all abstract methods:
+The extractor class must be child of [\Keboola\DbExtractorCommon\BaseExtractor](https://github.com/keboola/db-extractor-common/tree/master/src/Keboola/DbExtractor/Extractor/BaseExtractor.php) and implement all abstract methods:

 - `extract(array $tables): array`
 - `getTables(array $tables = []): array`